Ketchup chips

-Ketchup chips are a potato-chip flavour introduced by the 1970s and primarily associated with Canada.
+Ketchup chips are a potato-chip flavour introduced by the 1970s, primarily associated with Canada.
 An early variety was produced by Hostess Potato Chips, with indications of concurrent development by American firms such as Herr's.
 They became popular in Canadian markets, especially in Manitoba, and are produced by major companies like Frito-Lay as well as smaller regional manufacturers.

 The seasoning blends tomato, sugar, and vinegar to create a tangy-sweet profile often described as "inspired" by ketchup, and sometimes compared to sweeter barbecue flavours.
 Ketchup chips are mostly available across Canadian grocery stores and have also been sold in the United Kingdom (through brands such as Tudor and Walkers) and in U.S. outlets, where they are occasionally priced above other snack options.

-Ketchup chips have drawn reactions from both food critics and the general public.
+Ketchup chips have drawn different reactions from both food critics and the general public.
 Some regard the flavour as distinctive and enjoyable, while others find the taste unpleasantly unconventional or strong.

 History

-The invention of ketchup chips is typically attributed to Hostess Potato Chips, which began experimenting with producing new potato chip varieties in the early 1970s.
+The introduction of ketchup chips in Canada is typically attributed to Hostess Potato Chips, which began experimenting with producing new potato chip varieties in the early 1970s.
 Ketchup chips were the only one that proved profitable as other flavours like orange and grape were discontinued.
 Frito-Lay, the parent company of Hostess, did not provide a journalist with information that could prove it was the first to sell ketchup chips.
 He had spent three months trying to contact their research and development team.
 An earlier description of Smith's manufacturing a "tomato sauce flavour" crisps is given in an October 1968 advertisement in the Scottish newspaper the Montrose Review.

 Herr's, an American company, sold ketchup chips by the 1980s.
 These chips may have been sold even earlier; if so, they would have been invented at the same time as Hostess.
 Herr's sold their chips in the United States, while Hostess only sold theirs in Canada.
 The flavour is popular in Canada, where it is considered Canadiana, though to a lesser degree than poutine or maple syrup.
 Millions of bags are produced each year by Frito-Lay.
 They are also sold by smaller companies like Covered Bridge.
 Ketchup chips are available in almost every Canadian grocery store and are strongly associated with Canadian identity.
 They are especially popular in the province of Manitoba.